Setting Up Identity Providers for Your Website

 Editors are required to log in to get access to Scrivito’s editing interface.
 They can authenticate using an identity provider.

-With Scrivito, visitors to your website and, optionally, the editors working on your CMS content can be given the possibility to log in via an identity provider supporting OpenID Connect, e.g. Auth0 or Google.
+With Scrivito, you can give visitors to your website as well as the editors working on your CMS content the possibility to log in via an identity provider (IdP) supporting OpenID Connect, e.g. Auth0 or Google.

 What are identity providers?